RubixML/ML/docs/clusterers/seeders/plus-plus.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Clusterers/Seeders/PlusPlus.php">[source]</a></span>

 # Plus Plus
-This seeder attempts to maximize the likelihood of seeding distant clusters while still remaining random.
+This seeder attempts to maximize the chances of seeding distant clusters while still remaining random.
 It does so by sequentially selecting random samples weighted by their distance from the previous seed.

 ### Parameters
 | # | Param | Default | Type | Description |